Tottenham legend Glenn Hoddle has advised Gareth Bale to remain at White Hart Lane and resist the temptation to join Real Madrid this summer.

 Bale was the driving force for a Tottenham side which, despite collecting 72 points – a Premier League record for the club – failed to qualify for the Champions League, a competition they have not returned to since their inaugural campaign back in the 2010-11 season.

-This, according to Hoddle, is why Tottenham must show their ambition, and convince Bale to stay at the club for at least another season by showing intent in the summer transfer window.
+This, according to Hoddle, is why Tottenham must show its ambition, and convince Bale to stay at the club for at least another season by showing intent in the summer transfer window.

 “They’re going to need a bigger squad to deal with the Europa League onslaught as well.”

 And it appears the club are trying just that.
-As revealed by Goal on Friday, Spurs are confident of securing deals for both David Villa and Paulinho during the window, after the Barcelona striker confirmed to club officials that he'd be happy to join them this summer.
+As revealed by Goal on Friday, Spurs are confident of securing deals for both David Villa and Paulinho during the window.

 Hoddle was speaking at the launch of the Fans All Star Global Vote 2013, offering football supporters the opportunity to pick their ultimate European and Rest of the World XI’s.